• Skip to primary navigation

 Instructions

-3. Add in both eggs and beat until well combined and smooth, a further 2 minutes with a hand beater.
+• Add the eggs and whip until well combined and smooth, approximately 2 minutes.

-4. Add in the the sour cream and beat until just combined and the mixture looks lightly curdled.
+• Spoon in the the sour cream and whip until just combined and the mixture looks lightly curdled.

-5. Meanwhile, place the white chocolate and nutmeg in a double boiler and melt on medium, stirring often to ensure even melting.
+• Meanwhile, place the white chocolate and nutmeg in a double boiler or microwave, stirring often to ensure even melting.

-7. Sift the flour, baking powder and soda into the mixture and fold through until no dry patches remain and your batter is smooth.
+• Sift the flour, baking powder and soda into the mixture and fold until smooth and no dry patches remain.

-8. In a separate bowl, mash the blackberries roughly and fold through until the mixture looks slightly marbled.
+• In a separate bowl, roughly mash the blackberries roughly and fold into your cake batter.

-12. For the glaze, place the chocolate and butter into a double boiler, stirring until melted and smooth.
+• Place the chocolate andย butter into a double boiler or microwave, stirring until melted and smooth.

 Notes